-As a member of CVV, you will live in the inner-city of Denver in a shared community house.
+As a member of CVV, you will live in Denver in a shared community home.
 Your lifestyle will center on community and simplicity, as you participate in managing daily operations and in the care and upkeep of the house.
 In other words, you cook, eat, clean, and sometimes work together.
 You won’t be alone; you will be living with 8-10 other volunteers in a community supported by the CVV staff, board of directors, and the broader community of Denver and Colorado.

 St. Vincent de Paul passionately modeled the way Jesus cared for and served those who are poor.
 His life’s work included inviting others to be a part of that mission.
 CVV follows that tradition and invites you to join us in accompanying those who are poor in Denver as a Companion on the Journey.
 Serving as a Colorado Vincentian Volunteer will help you discover the presence of God in your everyday life.
 The spiritual life of the community will also clarify the connection between your commitment to the poor and your spiritual journey.
 Community life develops when individuals commit themselves to a shared vision and a common set of values.
 Although CVV is a Catholic-affiliated program, it is open to participants of all faiths who are interested in expanding their spirituality through Christian worship, and prayer.

 “We cannot better secure our happiness than by living and dying in the service of the poor.“